HomeAnnouncementAngela Bofill Memorial Service...

 Challenges and Comebacks

 Angela Bofill faced significant health challenges, suffering two strokes, with the second affecting her ability to sing.
-Despite this, she made a remarkable comeback with the help of her long-time manager, Rich Engel.
+Despite this, made a remarkable comeback with the help of her long-time manager, Rich Engel.
 In March 2006, a benefit concert titled The Angela Bofill Experience was organized to cover her medical expenses, featuring performances by Maysa Leak, Phil Perry, and Melba Moore.
 The music industry continued to rally around her, providing support through events and the Rhythm and Blues Foundation.

 Honors and Recognition

 In 2012, Angela Bofill was featured in the TVOne documentary series, Unsung.
-A year later, she was inducted into the Women Songwriters Hall of Fame, acknowledging her significant contributions to music.
+A year later, was inducted into the Women Songwriters Hall of Fame, acknowledging her significant contributions to music.

 Join the Tribute